 Water Level

-Water level 260.26 ft, stable, 0.3 ft above the rule curve Tuesday.
-The water level is supposed to remain at summer pool (260 ft) from May 1 to August 1.
+Water level 239.74 ft, falling 0.3 ft/day, 1.4 ft above the rule curve Tuesday.
+The water level is supposed to fall from summer pool (260 ft) August 1 to winter pool (236 ft) by December 1.
 Expect water level rises and drawdowns as rain events happen and the Corps tries to achieve and maintain rule curve.
 For water level information, call (662)563-4531 or check at Vicksburg District Daily River Bulletin for a table OR Little Tallahatchie River @ Sardis Dam, MS for a graph OR Yazoo River Basin Reservoirs for both (click on 24-hour change for picture explanation of gate flow, spillway flow, etc.).
 Be sure to check the date on the table; it is usually updated midday.

 Spillway

-Spillway gate openings, flow rates, and spillway water levels can be obtained at (662)563-4531 or check at Vicksburg District Daily River Bulletin for a table OR Little Tallahatchie River @ Sardis Dam, MS for a graph OR Yazoo River Basin Reservoirs for both (click on 24-hour change for picture explanation of gate flow, spillway flow, etc.).
+Spillway gate openings, flow rates, and spillway water levels can be obtained at (662)563-4531 or check at Vicksburg District Daily River Bulletin for a table OR Little Tallahatchie River @ Sardis Dam, MS for a graph OR Yazoo River Basin Reservoirs for both (click on the "24-hour change" numbers for a picture explanation of gate flow, spillway flow, etc.).
 Be sure to check the date on the table; it usually is updated midday.

 Fish captured and kept with dip or landing nets, cast nets, boat mounted scoops, wire baskets, minnow seines, and minnow traps in the spillway areas bordered by rip rap must be immediately placed on ice or in a dry container.
 Game fish caught with these gears must be released.
 This regulation was enacted to reduce the potential of transferring harmful Asian carps to the reservoir or other waters.

-The 12-inch crappie length limit does not apply to the reservoir spillway, but the spillway, including Sardis Lower Lake, has a 15-crappie creel limit.
+The 12-inch crappie length limit does not apply to the reservoir spillway, but the spillway, including Sardis Lower Lake, has a 10-crappie creel limit.

 Sardis Reservoir Special Regulations